 that regional and subregional meetings are a valuable opportunity for exchanging information and generating managerial and technical experience and knowledge;

-that it is necessary to collaborate with ITU-T in this respect in implementing Resolutions 44 (Rev. Hammamet, 2016) and 54 (Rev. Hammamet, 2016),
+that it is necessary to collaborate with ITU-T in this respect in implementing WTSA Resolutions 44 (Rev. Hammamet, 2016) and 54 (Rev. Hammamet, 2016),

 recalling